 For an AP MLD with dot11SSPNInterfaceActivated equal to true, if the dot11EPCSPriorityAccessAuthorized for the requesting non-AP MLD in the dot11InterworkingEntry is set to false, the AP MLD shall set the Status Code field to a value of EPCS_DENIED_UNAUTHORIZED.

-If the receiving AP MLD cannot support EPCS priority access for the initiating non-AP MLD for any other reason, the receiving AP MLD shall set the Status Code field with a value of EPCS_DENIED as defined in 9.4.1.9 (Status Code field).

-NOTE 1—The verification for AP MLD with dot11SSPNInterfaceActivated equal to false is out of scope of this standard.
+[#19311]NOTE 1—The verification for AP MLD with dot11SSPNInterfaceActivated equal to false is out of scope of this standard.

 If the receiving AP MLD is unable to verify that the non-AP MLD is authorized for any reason, such as a communication failure or overload condition, the receiving AP MLD shall set the Status Code field with a value of EPCS_DENIED_VERIFICATION_FAILURE as defined in 9.4.1.9 (Status Code field).

 NOTE 2—Given temporary nature of this condition, higher layer function might attempt to invoke the enable operation again after a suitable delay.

+[#19311]If the receiving AP MLD cannot support EPCS priority access for the initiating non-AP MLD for any other reason, the receiving AP MLD shall set the Status Code field with a value of EPCS_DENIED as defined in 9.4.1.9 (Status Code field).

 …